radoneman/prosperworks-php-sdk/README.md

 Default HTTP library is CURL but it works with Guzzle too.

+*Note: this is not an official Prosperworks package; all product names, logos, and brands are property of their respective owners.*

 ## Installation

 With [Composer](https://getcomposer.org/).
 Add the Prosperworks PHP SDK package to your `composer.json` file.